Highlighted Research by Our Members

 This work identifies 18 foundational challenges in assuring the alignment and safety of large language models (LLMs).
 These challenges are organized into three different categories: scientific understanding of LLMs, development and deployment methods, and sociotechnical challenges.
 Based on the identified challenges, we pose 200+, concrete research questions.

-Independent Researchers supported by CBAI
+Independent Research supported by CBAI

 Samuel Marks, Can Rager, Eric J. Michaud, Yonatan Belinkov, David Bau, Aaron Mueller